TomMannion/TomMannion/README.md

 <h1 align="center">Hi 👋, I'm Thomas Mannion</h1>
 <h3 align="center">I am a coffee nerd who love Java...Script.</h3>

-I am currently improving myself and coding at [Makers Academy](https://makers.tech/) focusing on JavaScript and Ruby.
+I am currently living in London and moonlight as a barista while improving myself and coding at [Makers Academy](https://makers.tech/).
+My main focus is JavaScript with hope to improve my knowledge in React striving towards being a full-stack developer.
 I love open source software and am excited to get involved as a contributer with my new found knowledge.
-I am currently living in London and moonlight as a barista.

 - 🌱 I’m currently learning **JavaScript and React**